Principal Body System: Control

 The equine eye is the largest of any land mammal, and a beautiful thing to behold.
 Clear and bright, the lids tight, and the inside of the lid pale pink and moist.

 In Traditional Chinese Medicine (TCM), the eyes are described as the window to the inner workings of the body, with the eyes thought to be connected to all of the internal organs.
-Each part of the eye is associated with a particular element and corresponding Yang organ - the iris is represented by the liver; the heart relates to the corners of the eyes; the upper and lower eyelids correspond to the spleen, the conjunctiva the lung, and the pupil the kidneys.
-For healthy eyes, immunity is key.
+Each part of the eye is associated with a particular element and corresponding Yang organ - the iris is represented by the liver; the heart relates to the corners of the eyes; the upper and lower eyelids correspond to the spleen, the conjunctiva the lungs, and the pupil the kidneys.
+For healthy eyes, a healthy immunity is key.

 However, although all the organs have their own connection to the health of the eyes, TCM considers that the liver is the key organ connected to proper eye function.
 The liver opens into the eyes, and chronic eye problems can usually be traced to a deficiency of liver Yin or blood, for example.
 It is thought in TCM that it is common to resolve eye disorders successfully by treating the liver.